Updated March 2026

 - Using appliances such as coffee makers, ice and water makers in refrigerators, etc.

-Typically, washing hands, bathing and doing laundry are still safe to do without boiling your water.
-Check out this helpful guide for more info and always adhere to your local water authority for specific instructions about your region’s unique challenges.
+Typically, washing hands, bathing (for adults), and doing laundry are still safe to do without boiling your water.
+Check out this helpful guide for more info, and always adhere to your local water authority for specific instructions about your region’s unique challenges.

 What if I have filtered water?

-While whole-home water purification systems remove many troublesome contaminants from your water, they cannot reliably remove pathogens.
+While whole-home water purification systems remove many troublesome contaminants from your water, they cannot reliably remove all pathogens.
 The safest choice in all cases is to adhere to the specific guidelines listed in the boil water advisory you receive from your local water authority.
-Water purification systems are designed for more common water contaminants, such as minerals, limescale, and rust, and not the more rare instances of pathogen contamination.
-(In addition, water filter pitchers will not remove pathogens from your tap water).
+Water purification systems are designed for more common water contaminants, such as minerals, limescale, and rust, and not the rarer instances of pathogen contamination.